tiny-factories/TinyFactories.space/README.md

 # Tiny Factories Site Development Guide (WIP)

-Hello, this Glitch Projects acts as the development enviorment for the [tiny factories]() program called [Indie Camp]()https://indie.camp.
+Hello, this Glitch Projects acts as the development enviorment for the [tiny factories]() .